rachmanj/sarang-erp-laravel/docs/manuals/inventory-module-manual.md

 4. Click "Save"
 5. Item is hidden from normal use but history is preserved
 6. To reactivate later, edit and check "Active" again

+### Task 8: Creating a Product Category with Account Mapping

+**Scenario**: You need to set up a new product category for "Office Supplies" with proper account mapping.

+**Steps**:
+1. Go to Master Data → Product Categories
+2. Click "Add Category"
+3. Enter code: "OFF-SUP"
+4. Enter name: "Office Supplies"
+5. Leave parent category empty (root category)
+6. Select Inventory Account: "Inventory - Office Supplies"
+7. Select COGS Account: "COGS - Office Supplies"
+8. Select Sales Account: "Sales - Office Supplies"
+9. Check "Active"
+10. Click "Save"
+11. Now all items in this category will use these accounts

+### Task 9: Transferring Stock Between Warehouses

+**Scenario**: You need to move 50 units of an item from Main Warehouse to Branch Warehouse.

+**Steps**:
+1. Go to Inventory → Find the item
+2. Click on item to view details
+3. Look for "Warehouse Transfer" or "Transfer Between Warehouses"
+4. Select "From Warehouse": Main Warehouse
+5. Select "To Warehouse": Branch Warehouse
+6. Enter quantity: 50
+7. Add notes: "Transfer to branch for sales"
+8. Click "Transfer"
+9. Verify stock levels updated in both warehouses

+### Task 10: Creating a Goods Receipt for Customer Return

+**Scenario**: A customer returned 5 units of an item.
+You need to record this.

+**Steps**:
+1. Go to Inventory → GR/GI → Create New
+2. Select Document Type: "Goods Receipt"
+3. Select Purpose: "Customer Return"
+4. Select Warehouse: Main Warehouse
+5. Enter transaction date
+6. Add reference number (customer return number)
+7. Add line item:
+   - Select the returned item
+   - Enter quantity: 5
+   - Enter unit price (original cost)
+8. Add notes: "Customer return - defective items"
+9. Click "Save" (creates as Draft)
+10. Review and click "Submit for Approval"
+11. After approval, inventory increases and journal entry is created

 ---